Chris1871/Chris1871/README.md

 - 👋 Hi, I’m @Chris1871
 - 👀 I’m interested in information security, web development, computers and networks
 - 🌱 I’m currently learning python, php, html, javascript and css.
-I am also active on tryhackme and a current student, Masters of Engineering in Cybersecurity, at George Washington University.
+I am also active on tryhackme and a current student, Master of Engineering in Cybersecurity, at George Washington University.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...